zepheira/bibframe/model/bflite-i18n.md

 <!--

-NOTE: Sample translation template for supporting localization of Bibframe Lite vocabulary and can serve as an example for other vocabularies.
+NOTE: Sample translation template for supporting localization of Bibframe Lite vocabulary.
 Text between { } are intended for translation. "{" "}" delimeters should be removed after translation.

 -->